robinloeffel/mehrsprachig/readme.md

 # mehrsprachig
 _Mehrsprachig_ is the German word for multilingual.
-Fittingly enough, this little package here allows you to add several localizations to your app or website in just the blink of an eye.
+So as you might've already guessed, this little package here allows you to add several localizations to your app or website in just the blink of an eye.
 It will make your creation _mehrsprachig_, so to speak.

 ## But how, hermano?
 Mira!
 Install it via `yarn add mehrsprachig` or `npm i mehrsprachig` and use it as follows: